edxu96/RexNet/docs/PhD/outline.md

 - simulate the market and analyze the effect of different trategies

-## What to Do once with Mature Models

-- different Rex for different industries
+- three perspectives
 	* determine resolution parameters
 	* existence of dealers
-	* introduction of bilateral trade agreements to form P2P markets

 - design RHPO
 	* impact of different objective functions
 	* different kinds of weight matrix
 	* energy management system

+## What to Do once with Mature Models

+- different Rex for different industries
+	* introduction of bilateral trade agreements to form P2P markets

+- RHPO

 - long-term investment

-- new structure for power systems and supply chains
+	* new structure for power systems and supply chains
 	* especially for under-development areas

+- expected output
+  * master thesis
+  * other forms of interaction: stochastic MIMO with identification
+  * responsive clients
+  * different rules and market design
+  * real-world application

 ## Why I am Qualified